 A retrospective chart review was performed for 84 children and adolescents with insomnia.
 Two or fewer hypnosis sessions were provided to 68% of the patients.
 Of the 70 patients reporting a delay in sleep onset of more than 30 minutes, 90% reported a reduction in sleep onset time following hypnosis.
 Of the 21 patients reporting nighttime awakenings more than once a week, 52% reported resolution of the awakenings and 38% reported improvement.6

-How to Find a Hypnotherapist to Help You Sleep
+How to Find a Hypnotherapist for Sleep

 As hypnosis gains popularity there are more and more hypnotherapists to choose from.
 Making an educated choice requires some time and research.
-Here a few considerations for choosing your therapist.
+Here are a few considerations for choosing your therapist.

 Educate Yourself